eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification.md

 ## Headers

 Protocol messages contain headers as JSON object with arbitrary content.
+The keys of the JSON object are the header names; the values are the header values.
+The header names are *case-insensitive* and *case-preserving* in the following sense:
+- **Case-insensitive**: Capitalization of header names does not affect evaluation of the headers by Ditto;
+setting `correlation-id` or `CORRELATION-ID` has the same effect.
+If 2 headers differing only in capitalization are set, Ditto's behavior is **not defined**.
+- **Case-preserving**: Capitalization of headers by the sender of a Ditto protocol message is visible to the receiver.
+An exception of case-preservation are the headers of HTTP requests and responses, since they are themselves not case-sensitive.

 There are some pre-defined headers, which have a special meaning for Ditto:

 | Header Key | Description                    | Possible values           |